 Witness Familiarisation

 The English judiciary requires that witness familiarisation is carried out in such a way that the evidence given remains that of the witness.
-Richard ensures scrupulous adherence to the Bar Council Code of Conduct, the Solicitors' Code of Conduct 2007, professional guidance and to relevant judicial pronouncements on witness familiarisation.
+Richard ensures scrupulous adherence to the Bar Council Code of Conduct, the SRA Code of Conduct 2011, professional guidance and to relevant judicial pronouncements on witness familiarisation.
 The general objective is to help each witness to give their own uninfluenced evidence as clearly as possible, for the benefit of the tribunal.
-The familiarisation process must be conducted in such a way that the witness could confidently describe it to the tribunal in full while giving evidence with no concern that the tribunal would regard the evidence as in any way tainted.
+Witnesses must not be coached in the evidence they will give to the tribunal and they must not be confused in the evidence they give as a result of some factual or other similarity between the actual case and a fictional case used for mock cross-examinations.
+The familiarisation process must be conducted in such a way that the witness could confidently describe it to the court in full while giving evidence with no concern that the tribunal would regard the evidence as in any way tainted.

 This is best achieved if Richard knows nothing about the actual case and if no-one with knowledge of the case other than the witness is present during the familiarisation.
 It is a condition of Richard taking on familiarisation that the witness is told that he must know nothing about the case.